PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models: Experiments

 \subsubsection{Impact of $\lambda$ Across NSFW Categories}

-We systematically vary the soft prompt weighting parameter $\lambda$ to optimize the balance of our contrastive learning-based strategy.
-Scaling up $\lambda$ encourages $P_*$ to lose its ability to generate unsafe images from latent denoising.
+We systematically vary the soft-prompt weighting parameter $\lambda$ to balance the contrastive learning objective.
+Increasing $\lambda$ encourages $P_*$ to lose its ability to generate unsafe images during latent denoising.
 We summarize the tabular results for each NSFW category and highlight the optimal $\lambda$ values below.
-More visual examples are deferred to~\Cref{sec:app_eval} in the supplementary material.\\ \textit{(1) Sexually Explicit Content:} As shown in Table~\ref{tab:ab_sex}, the unsafe ratio reaches a minimum of 3.5\% at $\lambda = 0.7$.
+Additional visual examples are available in the extended version~\cite{yuan2025promptguard_extended}. \textit{(1) Sexually Explicit Content:} As shown in Table~\ref{tab:ab_sex}, the unsafe ratio reaches a minimum of 3.5\% at $\lambda = 0.7$.
 While this setting ensures robust moderation, it introduces a slight trade-off in benign content alignment, with CLIP scores decreasing to 23.84.
-However, LPIPS scores remain stable, averaging 0.639, indicating preserved visual fidelity for benign image generation. \\ \textit{(2) Violent Content:} Table~\ref{tab:ab_violent} demonstrates that $\lambda = 0.6$ yields the best results, reducing the unsafe ratio to 13.5\%.
-The CLIP score drops slightly to 24.98, but LPIPS scores remain steady at 0.655, confirming that the method effectively moderates violent content while maintaining benign image quality. \\ \textit{(3) Political Content:} For politically sensitive content, Table~\ref{tab:ab_political} shows that $\lambda = 0.4$ achieves balanced performance.
+However, LPIPS scores remain stable, averaging 0.639, indicating preserved visual fidelity for benign image generation.

+\textit{(2) Violent Content:} Table~\ref{tab:ab_violent} demonstrates that $\lambda = 0.6$ yields the best results, reducing the unsafe ratio to 13.5\%.
+The CLIP score drops slightly to 24.98, but LPIPS scores remain steady at 0.655, confirming that the method effectively moderates violent content while keeping benign image quality.

+\textit{(3) Political Content:} For politically sensitive content, Table~\ref{tab:ab_political} shows that $\lambda = 0.4$ achieves balanced performance.
 The unsafe ratio is reduced to 7.0\%, with a moderate CLIP score reflecting reliable alignment.
-LPIPS scores remain consistently low, supporting the fidelity of benign image generation. \\ \textit{(4) Disturbing Content:} Table~\ref{tab:ab_disturb} indicates that the moderation of disturbing images yields the best results at $\lambda$ = 0.7, achieving an unsafe ratio as low as 3.0\%, with both CLIP (average 26.13) and LPIPS Score (average 0.644) steady, indicating strong moderation alignment.\\ \textit{(5) Summary:} Optimal performance for NSFW content removal is consistently observed with $\lambda$ values between 0.6 and 0.7.
+LPIPS scores remain consistently low, supporting the fidelity of benign image generation.

+\textit{(4) Disturbing Content:} Table~\ref{tab:ab_disturb} indicates that the moderation of disturbing images yields the best results at $\lambda$ = 0.7, achieving an unsafe ratio as low as 3.0\%, with both CLIP (average 26.13) and LPIPS Score (average 0.644) steady, indicating strong moderation alignment.

+\textit{(5) Summary:} Optimal performance for NSFW content removal is consistently observed with $\lambda$ values between 0.6 and 0.7.
 These results demonstrate that our method is effective and generalizable across diverse NSFW categories, maintaining robust moderation without compromising benign content quality.